pelithne/k8s/workshop.md

 ````

 ## HELM!
-Helm is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.
+Helm is an open-source packaging tool that helps you install and manage the life cycle of Kubernetes applications.
 Similar to Linux package managers such as APT and Yum, Helm is used to manage Kubernetes charts, which are packages of preconfigured Kubernetes resources.

 In this exercise you will use Helm to deploy the same application you just deployed using ````kubectl````.